 RECOMMENDED: 29 Radiant Rottweiler Mixes

 Other Doxie breeds are quite social, but this one can be a little more reserved.
-That doesn’t mean Doxie-pins aren’t just as affectionate as any other breed on this list.
+However, that doesn’t mean Doxie-pins aren’t just as affectionate as any other breed on this list.
+The Doxie-pin can be a bit more cautious.

 They still show a caring and even curious nature, but don’t expect them to be the life of the party.
-Some might see this as a sign they are shy, but we prefer to think of it as simply a well-balanced temperament.
+Some might see this as a sign of shyness, but we prefer to think of it as simply a well-balanced temperament.

+Dockers are the gorgeous cross between the Cocker Spaniel and Doxie.
 Cocker Spaniels are known for their sweet, happy demeanor, and you can definitely see this manifest in a Docker.
+But, the Dachshund brings a hint of boldness into play.

-Also from the Cocker Spaniel side, Dockers might have a measure of a stubborn streak.
+From both the Cocker Spaniel and Dachshund side, Dockers might have a measure of a stubborn streak.
 For training they respond best to positive and consistent input, whereas overbearing styles can make them anxious.

 8. Dachsi Apso

 Despite their portable size, Dachsi Apso dogs are filled to the brim with courage.
-However, the confident outgoing demeanor can manifest in barking if not trained early on.
+However, the confident outgoing demeanor can manifest into barking if not trained early on.

 Dachsi Apso dogs have plenty of other ways of letting out their personalities.
-They are playful and great around children, for example.
+Not only are they playful, but can thrive around children, for example.
+Whatever you have in store for the Dachsi, you can be sure they’re up for it.

 And they are energetic without being over the top.
-So long as they get plenty of attention, they will be a calm, cuddly companion.
+So long as they get plenty of attention and a moderate amount of exercise, they will be a calm, cuddly companion.
+You may never have a dull moment with a Dachsi.

 9. Doxie Chon

 Fearless, playful, and irrefutably social, Doxie Chons make great pets for families in both country and city areas.
-That is, so long as they aren’t left alone.
+That is, so long as they aren’t left alone for long periods.
 These dogs do best with careful and regular attention.

-Though both of a Jackshund’s parent breeds were bred for hunting, it was two different types.
+Though both of a Jackshund’s parent breeds were bred for hunting, they were different types of hunting.
 Dachshunds thrived in tunnels whereas Jack Russells were dauntless in bolting foxes from their dens.

-But combine the two and you’ve got a well rounded hybrid that is both intelligent and athletic.
+But combine the two, and you’ve got a well-rounded hybrid that is both smart and sneaky athletic.
 The Jack Russell side might bring a bit less sociability with it, but nothing that can’t be solved with early socialization.

-However, families with younger children or who are less experienced with raising dogs might want to start off with a less spirited breed.
+However, families with small children or who are less experienced with raising dogs might want to start off with a less spirited dog breed.
+Jackhunds can be a handful, especially with obedience training early on.

 11. Doxie Cairn

+The Doxie Cairn is one of the most interesting Dachshund mixes.
 On the Cairn Terrier side, you can expect a penchant for more activity in this hybrid breed.
-But the playfulness of a Dachshund also shines through for a winning combination.
+Though the playfulness of a Dachshund also shines through for a winning combination.

 Because of this they are a better fit for owners who are ready to spend some more time with such maintenance activities.
+Don’t think of it as a chore, but rather a time to bond with your Doxie Cairn.
 It’s totally worth it for these dogs!

 12. Miniature Schnoxie

-Bringing in the charismatic nature of the Miniature Schnauzer, this breed balances out with the more comical stature of a Dachshund.
-Though they remain smaller in size, their stature is quite solid.
+Bringing in the charismatic nature of the Miniature Schnauzer, this designer dog balances out with the more comical stature of a Dachshund.
+Though they remain smaller in size, the stature is quite solid and sturdy.

-If they take after their Mini Schnauzer parent for their coat, they can even be hypoallergenic.
-This along with their readiness for learning makes them an excellent option for a wide range of potential owners.
+If they take after their Miniature Schnauzer parent for their coat, they can be hypoallergenic.
+This, along with their readiness for learning, makes them an excellent option for a wide range of potential owners.

-At times quite vocal, it can take some consistent training to settle them down.
-But aside from this they are a low-maintenance breed filled with affection.
+At times, the Miniature Schnoxie can be quite vocal, it can take some consistent training to settle them down.
+But aside from this, they are a relatively low-maintenance breed filled with affection and spirit.

-With two intelligent parent breeds, Doxiepoos can be a joy to train, so long as you can put up with an occasional stubbornness.
+The Doxiepoo combines the elegant Poodle with the sassy Dachshund.
+With two intelligent parent breeds, Doxiepoos can be a joy to train, so long as you can put up with occasional stubbornness and mischief.

-The Poodle side can also lend a hypoallergenic coat if it shines through.
-But don’t expect the poofy-ness to come across as well.
+The Poodle side can also lend a hypoallergenic coat if it shines through to the pup.
+Don’t expect the overly poofy-ness to come across as well.
+Though, the curly coat of the Poodle is often inherited by the Doxiepoo.

-Since both the two parent breeds are different in shape and size, you can expect plenty of variation in how Doxiepoos look.
-But the good news is their temperaments are much more consistent.
+Since both the two parent breeds are different in shape and size, you can expect plenty of variation in how Doxiepoos will look.
+But the good news is their temperaments are much more consistent: fun-loving, proud and energetic.

-Dameranians tend to be on the smaller side, thanks to both parents being short or tiny dogs.
-Their coat can differ from one to the next, but many agree that these dogs have a pleasant aura about them.
+Dameranians tend to be on the smaller side, largely thanks to both parents being short or tiny dogs.
+Their coat can differ from one to the next, but many agree that these dogs have a pleasantly sweet aura about them.

-Much like their Pomeranian parent, they can display a cheerful demeanor that can light up a house or apartment.
-But be sure to give them plenty of attention and don’t leave a Pomaweenie alone for too long.
+Much like their Pomeranian parent, they can display a cheerful demeanor that can light up any room of people.
+However, be sure to give them plenty of attention and don’t leave a Dameranian alone for too long.

 For maintenance, be prepared to deal with some shedding (Poms are notoriously heavy shedders).
-Not the worst you’ll ever see, but enough to demand occasional grooming.
+Not the worst you’ll ever see, but enough to require the occasional grooming, such as brushing and bathing.

 16. West Highland Doxie

-And both these traits are evident in a West Highland Doxie.
-Despite their size, this small breed is ready for work as a hunter, though training can take some effort.
+And, both these traits are evident in a West Highland Doxie.
+Despite their size, this small Dachshund hybrid is ready for work as a hunter, though training can take some effort.
+Both parents bring a bit of stubbornness into the mix.

 17. Toy Foxie Doxie

-They can also be somewhat noisy, so they might not mesh to well with apartment life.
-But if you’re willing to spend the time training, you can make it work.
+Toy Foxie Doxies can also be somewhat noisy (constant barking), so they might not mesh to well with apartment life.
+However, if you’re willing to spend the time training, you can make it work despite their vocal nature.

-Regardless, they are still great dogs.
-They’re extremely active and show a powerful affection for their owners.
-Just be ready for a wild side to peek through from time to time.
+Regardless, they are still Dachshund mixes.
+These dogs are known to be extremely active and show a powerful affection for their owners.
+Just be ready for their wild side to peek through from time to time.

 18. Doxie Pit

-We recommend them to more experienced owners.
-This is because the stubbornness of a Dachshund combined with the sensitivity of a Pitbull demands an owner who knows how to be firm and consistent, but also loving.
+We only recommend them to more experienced owners, due to the stubborn nature of a Dachshund combined with the sensitivity of a Pitbull.
+They’ll demand an owner who knows how to be firm and consistent, but also loving.

 RECOMMENDED: 29 Playful Pit Bull Mixes